 Disclaimer: This article contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-The whole family will love this scrumptious combo of whole oats, pecans, sweet ripe bananas and dark chocolate chips.
+The whole family will love this baked oatmeal recipe.
+It features scrumptious, simple ingredients like old fashioned oats, pecans, sweet ripe bananas and dark chocolate chips.
 (It's even gluten free)!

 More delicious oatmeal recipes to try: